-- a) Confirm that there was no training or Competition in the two hours prior to the blood test. - b) Did the Skater train, compete or reside at an altitude greater than 1,500 meters within the prior two weeks?
-If so, or if in doubt, the name and location of the place where the Skater had been and the duration of his/her stay shall be recorded.
-The estimated altitude shall be entered, if known. - c) Did the Skater use any form of altitude simulation such as a hypoxic tent, mask, etc. during the prior two weeks?
-If so, as much information as possible on the type of device and the manner in which it was used (e.g. frequency, duration, intensity) should be recorded. - d) Did the Skater receive any blood transfusion(s) during the prior three months?
+- a) Has the Athlete been seated for at least ten (10) minutes with their feet on the floor prior to blood collection? - b) Was the Sample collected immediately following at least three consecutive days of an intensive endurance Competition, such as a stage race in cycling? - c) Has the Athlete had a training session or Competition in the two hours prior to the blood collection? - d) Did the Skater train, compete or reside at an altitude greater than 1,500 meters within the prior two weeks?
+If so, or if in doubt, the name and location of the place where the Skater had been and the duration of their stay shall be recorded.
+The estimated altitude shall be entered, if known. - e) Did the Skater use any form of altitude simulation such as a hypoxic tent, mask, etc. during the prior two weeks?
+If so, as much information as possible on the type of device and the manner in which it was used (e.g. frequency, duration, intensity) shall be recorded. - f) Did the Skater receive any blood transfusion(s) during the prior three months?
 Was there any blood loss due to accident, pathology or donation in the prior three months?
-What was the estimated volume? - e) The DCO/BCO should record on the Doping Control form any extreme environmental conditions the Skater was exposed to during the last two hours prior to blood collection, including any sessions in any artificial heat environment, such as a sauna. - f) Was the Sample collected immediately following at least three consecutive days of an intensive endurance Competition, such as a stage race in cycling?
+If so, the estimated volume shall be recorded. - g) Has the Athlete been exposed to any extreme environmental conditions during the last two hours prior to blood collection, including any sessions in any artificial heat environment, such as a sauna?
+If so, the details shall be recorded.

-6.2.7 The DCO/BCO shall start the temperature data logger and place it in the storage device.
+6.2.10 The DCO/BCO shall start the temperature data logger and place it in the storage device.
 It is important to start recording the temperature before Sample collection.

-The storage device shall be located in Doping Control Station and shall be kept secured appropriately in accordance with the ISTI.
+6.2.11 The storage device shall be located in Doping Control Station and shall be kept secured.

-6.2.8 The DCO/BCO instructs the Skater to select the Sample Collection Equipment in accordance with Article E.4.6 of the ISTI.
-If Vaccutainer $\mathbb{B}(s)$ are not pre-labelled, the DCO/BCO shall label them with a unique Sample code number prior to the blood being drawn and the Skater shall check that the code numbers match.
+6.2.12 The DCO/BCO instructs the Skater to select the Sample Collection Equipment in accordance with Article E.4.6 of the ISTI.
+If the collection tube (s) are not pre-labelled, the DCO/BCO shall label them with a unique Sample code number prior to the blood being drawn and the Skater shall check that the code numbers match.